Brooklyn Nine-Nine season 7

 The seventh season of the television sitcom Brooklyn Nine-Nine premiered on February 6, 2020 on NBC and concluded on April 23, 2020.
-It is the second season to air on NBC (whose partner studio Universal Television produces the show), after the series was cancelled on May 10, 2018 by Fox; the season consists of 13 episodes.
+It is the second season to air on NBC (whose partner studio Universal Television produces the show), after the series was canceled on May 10, 2018 by Fox; the season consists of 13 episodes.

 Summary

 Holt struggles with adjusting to his demotion to a patrol officer.
 He eventually returns to his captain position after the unexpected death of his rival, Madeline Wuntch.
 Jake and Amy decide to start trying to have a baby and eventually find out that they're expecting after struggling to conceive for six months.
 Charles is accepted into one of Holt's new task forces.
 For the first time in the precinct's history, the Halloween Heist produces a three-time winner after Rosa wins the Halloween, Valentine's Day, and Easter Heists.

 Brooklyn experiences a blackout on the night Amy's water breaks.
 Amy manages to successfully lead blackout protocols while Jake and Charles stop a group of bank robbers that caused the city-wide chaos.
 With help from their colleagues, Jake manages to make it to Amy just as she gives birth to their son, McClane "Mac" Peralta-Santiago.